apache/sedona/docs/api/flink/Function.md

 !!!Hint
     To convert a Polygon array to MultiPolygon, use [ST_Collect](#st_collect).
 However, the result may be an invalid geometry.
 Apply [ST_MakeValid](#st_makevalid) to the `ST_Collect` output to ensure a valid MultiPolygon.

+    An alternative approach to consolidate a Polygon array into a Polygon/MultiPolygon, use the [ST_Union](#st_union) function.

 Format: `ST_H3ToGeom(cells: Array[Long])`

 Since: `v1.6.0`